FAQ

 Each play has a different duration.
 In general, the play and post-performance talkback with the actors will last no longer than three hours total.
 The School Programs Manager will be in touch with a more accurate run-time as your specific performance date gets closer.

 IMPORTANT: No food or drink is allowed in the theatre.
+Water bottles with lids are fine.
 You may bring snacks/lunches for your students to eat in the lobby during intermission.
 If you do so, please bring one large box with your school name on it.
 STC will also provide bins for lunches before the show.
 Students must place snacks/lunches in your school’s designated bin before entering the theatre.
-The education staff will have the boxes out and ready for students during intermission.
+The Learning staff will have the boxes out and ready for students during intermission.

 Can our school have lunch in the theatre following the performance?